 Scenarios allow you to satisfy that dream of becoming a huge financial success story, but they also show you what the more realistic outcome looks like.
 It’s best to make sure you know what your best and worst case scenarios look like, so you are always prepared no matter what happens.

 Financial planning doesn’t play to everyone’s strengths, though.
 Even the most experienced business owners can struggle, so it’s advisable to lean on your accountant when you feel the need to.
-Chartered Professional Accountants in the UK or Certified Public Accountants (CPAs) in the US are trained to advise businesses in the area of budgeting, and for a fee they can assist you in any aspect of the budget creation process.
-Try not to think of this as an expense though, the good ones will pay for themselves in time savings and financial gains from following their advice.
+Accountants are trained to advise businesses in the area of budgeting and for a fee, they can assist you in any aspect of the budget creation process.
+Try not to think of this as an expense though.
+The good ones will pay for themselves in time savings and financial gains from following their advice.

 If you’re new to the market, and really don’t know where to start when it comes to estimates, you need to research online or ask a financial advisor what the typical margins for your kind of business should be.